wp-plugins/hero-themes-gallery-manager/readme.txt

 A. Be sure to hit publish or update on the right when you've finished editing.

-= Q. My images don't appear when adding or editing a Hero Gallery? =
+= Q. My images don't appear when adding or editing a Heroic Gallery? =

 A. Simply hit the refresh button and the images will be re-loaded.